railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_virtualFiles.rst

    *Virtual files for Sales Orders through FTP*

 This system of virtual files is very useful in a lot of situations.
-For example if you must quickly re-send a quotation to a customer you don't have to open Open ERP, you can just attach the relevant virtual file to your email.
+For example if you must quickly re-send a quotation to a customer you don't have to open OpenERP, you can just attach the relevant virtual file to your email.

 Importantly, once files have been read or copied they become real files, taking up real space, rather than